Weeze Airport: Development since 2010

 After peaking at nearly three million passengers in 2010, Weeze Airport began experiencing a steady decline in throughput, partially due to stiff competition from neighboring airports such as Eindhoven and Dortmund.
 In February 2014, Ryanair announced the cancellation of 18 routes from Weeze for the 2014 summer season, citing a lack of aircraft.

 In 2019, the airport faced severe financial difficulties due to a fall in passenger numbers by 30 percent over the previous year as a result of the cancellation of several Ryanair routes.
 This was best exemplified by the cancellation of the London-Stansted route, which was one of the most popular destinations from Weeze airport for most of the 2000s and early 2010s.

-After seeing passenger numbers collapse during the COVID-19 pandemic, Weeze Airport has seen a minor resurgence in popularity, thanks to Ryanair opening several new routes and many destinations becoming popular again.
+After passenger numbers collapsed during the COVID-19 pandemic, Weeze Airport has experienced a minor resurgence in popularity, driven by Ryanair's introduction of several new routes and the re-emergence of many destinations.
+In 2025, Weeze airport welcomed over two million passengers for the first time in over a decade.